 At least 4 to 5

 All the players get the cones except two.
-The players suppose to be given the cones, and the one’s left aside can be decided according to the total number of players.
+The players are supposed to be given the cones, and the ones left aside can be decided according to the total number of players.
 For every five players, one player should be left without the cone.
-The softballs are then thrown in the playing area.
+The softballs are then thrown into the playing area.
 Without using their hands, the players have to knock out the cones in the hands of the other players.
 The one whose cone falls hands over his cone to one of the players sitting without them.
 The one who is left at the end with the cone in his hand is the winner.

 Rules: